Skip to content

 Not for Google Search visibility.
 Google says you do not need machine-readable AI text files, Markdown files, or special markup to appear in its generative search features.
 The confusing part is Lighthouse: Chrome’s newer Agentic Browsing audit does check llms.txt, but Google also says that category is experimental, does not use the normal 0-100 Lighthouse score, and marks a missing file as not applicable rather than a failure.

-So the practical answer is: publish one if you want a clean agent-readiness signal and a simple map for tools that choose to read it, but do not treat it as a ranking factor or citation guarantee.
-If your site returns a server error for /llms.txt, fix that.
-If it returns a normal 404, that is not the same as failing Google’s search guidance.
+You may publish one for tools that choose to use it, but do not treat it as a Google ranking factor or citation guarantee.
+A normal 404 for /llms.txt does not violate Google’s search guidance.

 Why is my top-ranking page not cited?